awais-sufi/Learn-Strapi-CMS/README.md

-Epic Next Course
+# 🚀 Epic Next Course

-You can find the published articles following links below.
+This repository contains the source code for the **Epic Next Course** project.
+Follow along with the lessons to build a complete Next.js + Strapi application.

+---

+## 📚 Course Content

-Getting Started with project
+- ✅ Getting Started with Project
-Building Out The Hero Section
+- ✅ Building Out the Hero Section
-Building Out The Features Section, TopNavigation and Footer Building Out the Register and Sign In Page
+- ✅ Building Out the Features Section, Top Navigation, and Footer
+- ✅ Building Out the Register and Sign In Page
-Building out the the Dashboard page
+- ✅ Building Out the Dashboard Page
-Get Video Transcript with OpenAI Function
+- ✅ Get Video Transcript with OpenAI Function
-Strapi CRUD permissions
+- ✅ Strapi CRUD Permissions
-Search & pagination
+- ✅ Search & Pagination

-You can findt the video playlist here
+---